Swansea Pride: History

 The seventh annual event, Swansea Pride 2015, was cancelled on 14 April 2015.
 Financial difficulties and a lack of volunteers were cited as the reasons the event was cancelled.

 On Friday 19 June 2015 a public meeting was held at the charity's office where a public vote decided to start planning and preparation for a Swansea Pride event in 2016.
 A new contingent of volunteers were recruited to the event Organising Committee & its constituent sub-committees.

 Historically, the event was held on the last Saturday in June each year.
 However, since the relaunch of London Pride the decision was made to move to another date.
 The date for the 2016 event was scheduled to be 30 April 2016.
 However the event did not happen due to a lack of funding.

 In 2018 Swansea Pride returned, thanks to community members working together with the National Waterfront Museum, and Swansea Council.
 As a result, the first Swansea Spring Pride event was held on Saturday 5 May 2018 at the Waterfront Museum.
-In 2019 the full festival returned on the Museum Green, outside of the Waterfront Museum.
+In 2019 the full festival returned on the Museum Green, outside the Waterfront Museum.
+The event also featured a parade, that started on Wind Street and made its way to the Museum green.

 The event was cancelled in 2020, and 2021 due to the COVID-19 pandemic.

 In 2023 the event had to be moved from the National Waterfront Museum to Swansea Guildhall.
 This was due to weeks of heavy rain causing the Museum Park grass to become unstable and muddy.
 Since the move in 2023, the annual event has continued to be held on the ground of the Guildhall, with community stalls being held in the neighbouring Brangwyn Hall.
+The parade still begins at Wind Street and attendees march to the Guildhall Grounds together.